Transposing sheet music and audio

 If I change the transposition of a slice, will it remember my setting the next time I load it?

-No. A slice will always start in its original key signature.
+No. A slice will always start in its original transposition.

 But if you’re editing a slice you’ve created yourself, you can indeed transpose permanently.
 See our separate help page on this.